Document a collection in Postman

 Collections with gRPC or WebSocket requests use a different format than collections with HTTP requests.
 You can view documentation and add descriptions for gRPC or WebSocket requests.
 You can also add a description on the collection’s Overview tab, but you can’t view or edit documentation for the full collection.
 Learn more about documenting gRPC requests or documenting WebSocket requests.

-Anyone using your collection will be able to view the variables in the documentation if the associated environment is also shared with them.
+Anyone using your collection can view the variables in the documentation if the associated environment is also shared with them.
 For public documentation, you can select an environment during the publishing process.
 Publishing an environment makes it available to anyone viewing public documentation.

 To use an environment variable in your documentation, do the following:

-If someone imports a collection using the Run in Postman button from your documentation, they will also import the environment and any associated variables.
-The initial values for variables are published in your documentation, so make sure they don't contain any sensitive data.
+If someone imports a collection using the Run in Postman button from your documentation, they also import the environment and any associated variables.
+The shared values for variables are published in your documentation, so make sure they don’t contain any sensitive data.

 After documenting a collection in Postman, you can edit and format the docs and publish them.

-See how to document an API with a collection template that's a boilerplate for documentation that you can customize and reuse.
-To try out this template, select API documentation.
+See how to document an API with a collection template that’s a boilerplate for documentation that you can customize and reuse.
+To try out this template, visit API documentation.